CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

 In this Exercise, you are using Terraform to deploy the azure resources.

-## Task 1: Getting started with Terraform deployment in Azure cloud shell
+## Task 1: Getting started with Resource deployment using Terraform in Azure cloud shell

 1. Open Azure Portal from the desktop by double-clicking on it.